The Modern Path

 “Among Europeans, the Christian way is best suited to those whose feelings are most strongly developed.
 Those who have more or less broken away from the Church and rely rather on science, but have been led by science into a doubting frame of mind, will do best with the Rosicrucian way.”

 You may surprised to learn that you need a guru aside from Christ himself if you choose the Christian way.
 Can’t you forge your own personal relationship with Christ?
-No, Steiner said — because by Christianity he meant Gnostic Christianity, which violates the teachings of mainstream Christian denominations.
+No, Steiner said — because by Christianity he meant Gnostic Christianity.
 We’ll return to this point, below.

 “The cosmic ether, which is common to all, carries within it the thoughts; there they are within it, those living thoughts of which I have repeatedly spoken in our anthroposophical lectures, telling you how the human being participates in them in pre-earthly life before he comes down to Earth.
 There, in the cosmic ether, are contained all the living thoughts there are; and never are they received from the cosmic ether during the life between birth and death.
 No; the whole store of living thought that man holds within him, he receives at the moment when he comes down from the spiritual world — when, that is, he leaves his own living element, his own element of living thought, and descends and forms his ether body.
 Within this ether body, within that which is the building and organising force in man, are the living thoughts; there they are, there they still are.”